jyang64/SudokuSolver/README.md

   0,0,1,0,2,0,6,0,0
   0,8,0,0,6,0,0,0,0

 To solve the puzzle, use ./sudoku sudoku.txt.
+The program will print out the puzzle after each recursion.
+The last one it prints out is the solved puzzle.